davorg/dmp/chapters/chapter03.md

 The `DBI->connect` function returns a database handle, which can then be used to access other DBI functions.
-If there is an error, the function returns undef.
+If there is an error, the function returns `undef`.
 In the sample program we check for this and, if there is a problem, the program dies after printing the value of the variable `$DBI::errstr` which contains the most recent database error message.